 Lightly colored files and folders that don’t start with the dot symbol can be made permanently visible from the Terminal using the following command:

-chflags nohidden filename/foldername
+chflags nohidden /path/to/file-or-folder

 To unhide multiple files or folders, you can use this recursive command instead: